MathDial: A Dialogue Tutoring Dataset with Rich Pedagogical Properties Grounded in Math Reasoning Problems: Data collection interface

 We use Prolific for data collection and hire annotators with teaching experience.
 To ensure the data quality we filter only annotators with 100\% completion rate with more than 500 total submissions.
-All the payments to the annotators exceeded the US federal minimum wage and the final batch of annotators were paid the equivalent of \$10/hour.
+All the payments to the annotators exceeded the US federal minimum wage and the final batch of annotators were paid the equivalent of \$12/hour.
 The data collection interface is shown in Figure \ref{fig:interface}.
+Annotators were restricted to having a maximum of five conversations in one annotation session.
+One conversation takes ca. 6 minutes.
+Data collection took place over a period of 2 months.